-Public exhibition details
+Public exhibition has closed

 Revitalisation steps